- How Do I...

 How It Works

 All unclaimed property will be listed in our Listing of Unclaimed Money (PDF).
-When the three-year filing deadline has passed, the Sheriff’s Department is legally required to post a public notification in local newspapers that the money will revert back to the Riverside County General Fund unless it is claimed.
+When the three-year filing deadline has passed, the Sheriff’s Office is legally required to post a public notification in local newspapers that the money will revert back to the Riverside County General Fund unless it is claimed.
 The new filing deadline will be posted in the specific claim form.

 Review the Frequently Asked Questions for additional information.